You don’t have to live next to me

 Demobilising individualistic bias in computational approaches to urban segregation

+The visual story-telling for this paper began with the idiom of being dealt a bad hand.
 The primary image discusses the interconnected four spheres of perpetuation of individualistic bias – Education, Computational modelling, policy-making and public discourse.
 Education especially on computational methods, continues to be an elitist project, which directly shapes who get to inform policy-making and become power brokers that determines peoples’ lives within a city.
 This is also reflected in what is reproduced in public discourse.

 The explicit and implicit building blocks of computational approaches to segregation